What Is a No Credit Check Loan?

 A no credit check loan is a type of loan that does not require a hard inquiry into your credit report during the application process.
-That means your credit history is not a factor in approval for the loan.
+That means the specifics of your credit history do not factor into approval for the loan.
 Loans with no credit check do not guarantee approval, though.
 Whether or not you qualify depends on other things, like income or collateral to secure the loan, instead.

-Where You Can Get a Loan With No Credit Check
+How to Get a No Credit Check Loan

 |Lender||Why It’s Dangerous|